Apribojimas/Experimental_code_snippets/threads/thread_pool/README.md

 * [task-thread-pool](https://github.com/alugowski/task-thread-pool) - Fast and lightweight thread pool for C++11 and newer.
 * [Scheduling](https://github.com/dpuyda/scheduling) - A simple and fast minimalistic header-only library allowing to run async tasks and execute task graphs.
 * [C++ Thread Pool](https://github.com/Razirp/ThreadPool) - A high-performance thread pool implementation in Modern C++ for executing tasks concurrently.|A high-performance thread pool implementation in Modern C++.
+* [async](https://github.com/d36u9/async) - async is a tiny C++ header-only high-performance library for async calls handled by a thread-pool, which is built on top of an unbounded MPMC lock-free queue